 LAW 7721.
 Workshop: Commercial and Business Practice.
 2-3 cr. hrs.

-This professional skills workshop focuses on the practical aspects of business and commercial practice, including business planning, drafting business agreements and the like.
+Professional skills workshop that focuses on the practical aspects of business and commercial practice, including business planning, drafting business agreements, and the like.
 Prereq: LAW 7002, LAW 7004 and LAW 7005.

 LAW 7722.
 Workshop: Contract Drafting.
 2-3 cr. hrs.